-I have drifted off the social media radar in recent weeks.
+I’ve drifted off the social media radar in recent weeks.
 No blogs, no #sentencesaday, no feet appearances on Facebook.
 This is because I’ve been hard at work on my MA dissertation.
 The deadline has now been met.
-I have handed in the first thirty-seven thousand words of my novel and now I am free.
+I’ve handed in the first thirty-seven thousand words of my novel and now I am free.

 I used to be cynical about Creative Writing MAs.
 It was fine for painters to go to Art School, or composers to go to Music College, but writers were different somehow.
 I didn’t think they needed the same level of technical know-how or such an in depth understanding of form.
 I thought a writing programme would only serve to stifle originality and creativity and lead to a generic, formulaic style of writing such as I had sometimes come across myself as a reader of MA graduates’ novels.